Time-inconsistent mean-field stopping problems: A regularized equilibrium approach: Examples

 \subsection{An Example without Explicit Solution: Exercise of American ETF Put}

 {

 During the past decades, the size of exchange-traded funds (ETFs) has grown to USD 7.1 trillion in the U.S. in terms of assets under management (AUM)\footnote{\href{https://www.ishares.com/us/insights/global-etf-facts-q1-2024}{https://www.ishares.com/us/insights/global-etf-facts-q1-2024}.}.
 Most ETFs in the market belong to the type of passive index tracking funds, which use replications to track the performance of some indices, e.g., S\&P 500 or Dow Jones Industrial Average.
-It has been seen surging popularity in trading ETF options, for example, ETF options accounted for 41.5\% of all traded options on NYSE in June 2022\footnote{\href{https://www.nyse.com/data-insights/etf-options-break-new-records}{https://www.nyse.com/data-insights/etf-options-break-new-records}.}.
-Prices (values) of ETFs are directly determined by a large number of constituent stocks, hence the exercising problems of American ETF option can essentially be understood as some centralized mean-field stopping problems fitting into the problem formulation in this paper.
-Note that, because the option holder can not change the construction of the index, nor can he trade individual stocks, this problem has the feature that all ``agents" (stocks in this context) will be stopped simultaneously and no partial stopping is allowed.
+It has also been seen surging popularity in trading ETF {\it options}, a type of derivatives that are written directly on ETFs.
+For example, ETF options accounted for 41.5\% of all traded options on NYSE in June 2022\footnote{\href{https://www.nyse.com/data-insights/etf-options-break-new-records}{https://www.nyse.com/data-insights/etf-options-break-new-records}.}.

+{ Mean-field model with common noise is suitable for the study of ETF options, which provides a tractable and satisfactory approximation in analyzing the hedging of {\it systematic risks} with large but finite number of underlying stocks.
+Just as individual randomnesses can be averaged out in the mean-field model, the idiosyncratic risks are assumed to be eliminated through diversification in the context of finance.
+In particular, exercising an American ETF put aligns with our formulation of the centralized mean-field optimal stopping because the option holder cannot modify the index construction or trade individual stocks.
+Additionally, this leads to the feature that all ``agents" (stocks in this context) will be terminated simultaneously, and partial stopping is not permitted.